adamrtalbot/nextflow-customregistry/README.md

-# Nextflow Custom Container Registry
+# Using docker.registry in nf-core pipelines

 This repo highlights how we can change the container definiton in nf-core modules to make them more flexible to other docker registries.
 At the moment, the full path to the container is hard-coded in the modules which means the only way to override this behaviour is by using a custom config file that overwrites the container definition for all processes in the pipeline.